Parental Controls

 • We have regular check-ins about digital life just like we do about school or sports.

-Why these rules matter: The more comfortable kids feel talking about online life, the safer they are.
-We don't want to hear about problems after they've spiralled.
-Don't ever assume we parents/guardians don't understand or can't help.
-We can always find a solution to any problem together.
+Why this rule matters: The more comfortable kids feel talking about online life, the safer they are.
+We don't want to hear about problems after they've spiraled.
+Don't assume we parents and guardians don't understand or can't help.
+We can always find a solution together.

 • Any personal details that a stranger or criminal could use.